 The factors are:

-- Whether either party has the care or control of a child of the marriage who has not attained the age of 18 years
+- Whether either party has the care or control of a child of the marriage who is under 18.

 - Commitments relating to support of themselves, a dependent or other person.